A Master Gardener is a volunteer who:

 There is a program fee to help defray the cost of Master Gardener training materials and bulletins.
 Volunteers receive (and keep) Cornell publications about different topics such as: pruning, lawn care, growing fruit, and insect identification.
 Though the fee varies each year according to materials distributed, it's approximately $300.00.

 Since Master Gardeners represent Cornell University, volunteers may not use the Master Gardener title beyond Cornell Cooperative Extension sponsored events.
 For example, volunteers may not put “Master Gardener” on business cards, nor may they promote another business by using the Master Gardener title.
 Master Gardeners may not use the Master Gardener title to earn money for themselves.

 Cornell University and Cornell Cooperative Extension practice Integrated Pest Management (IPM), a program that emphasizes exploring all options for pest management including: “practicing tolerance,” “practicing prevention,” “using mechanical controls,” and “using chemical controls.”
 Volunteers in the Master Gardener Program must be able to make suggestions based on Cornell recommendations rather than making suggestions based on “home remedies” or personal preference.

-Call the Cornell Cooperative Extension of Albany County Agriculture Office at 765-3516.
 The Master Gardener Coordinator will explain the volunteer program to you.
 It takes about 15 minutes to do so.
-Then you will receive an application in the mail.
-Complete the application and mail it to: Horticulture, Cornell Cooperative Extension, PO Box 497, Voorheesville, NY 12186.
+She will then send you an Application Packet by mail or email.
+Complete the application and mail it to: Master Gardener Program, Cornell Cooperative Extension, 24 Martin Road, Voorheesville, NY 12186.
 Thank you for your interest in promoting education in Horticulture.